XingMXTeam/maoxunxing.com/content/posts/how-i-learn-english/index.en.md

 **I always believe that consistent practice in the right direction will reveal the great rewards that the compounding of time gives you**

-Here are a few tools I recommend to you. **Today there is a spurt of big model AI applications, especially as the threshold for learning spoken English has become particularly low**.
+Here are a few tools I recommend to you.
+Today there is a spurt of big model AI applications, especially as the threshold for learning spoken English has become particularly low.

 ## Listening ★★★★★